Dattatreya: Life

 In the Puranas, he was born in an Indian hermitage to Anasuya and her husband, the Vedic sage, Atri who is traditionally credited with making the largest contribution to the Rigveda.
 It is said that they lived in Mahur, Nanded District, Maharashtra.
 Another states that his father lived in the western Deccan region.
 A third claims he was born in the jungles of Kashmir near the sacred Amarnath Temple.
 A fourth legend states he was born along with his brothers Durvasa and Chandra, to an unwed mother named Anusuya, In a fifth myth, sage Atri was very old when young Anusuya married him and they sought the help of the trimurti gods for a child.
 As the trinity were pleased with them for having brought light and knowledge to the world, instantly granted the boon, which led Dattatreya to be born with characteristics of all three.

 While his origins are unclear, stories about his life are clearer.
 He is described in the Mahabharata as an exceptional Rishi (sage) with extraordinary insights and knowledge, who is adored and raised to a Guru and an Avatar of Vishnu in the Puranas.
+He is accompined by his consort Lakshmi in form of Anagha Devi.
 Dattatreya is stated in these texts to having renounced the world and leaving his home at an early age to lead a monastic life.
-One myth claims he meditated immersed in water for a long time, another has him wandering from childhood and the young Dattatreya footprints have been preserved on a lonely peak at Girnar (Junagadh, Gujarat). and Dattatray make a tapa for 12000 years over there.
-The Tripura-rahasya refers to the disciple Parasurama finding Dattatreya meditating on Gandhamadana mountain, Near Rameswaram, Tamil Nadu.
+One myth claims he meditated immersed in water for a long time, another has him wandering from childhood. and Dattatreya made a tapa for 12,000 years there.
+The Tripura-rahasya refers to the disciple Parasurama finding Dattatreya meditating on Gandhamadana mountain, near Rameswaram, Tamil Nadu.

 Dattatreya is said to have his lunch daily by taking alms at a holy place Pithapuram, Andhra Pradesh, where he was born as Sripada Sri Vallabha (his first avatar).